LAST UPDATED: March 7, 2023

 - Unplug your TVs and any computers to avoid power surges

-- Set your air conditioning to a higher temperature and adjust the humidistat to a summer setting.
+- Set your air conditioning to a higher temperature - such as 78 degrees - and adjust the humidistat to a summer setting.

 - Lock all windows and doors and close blinds and drapery.